 The mission of the Center is to understand and improve the health of the LGBT community by maintaining an infrastructure that provides research concerning LGBT health and wellness needs.

-Scroll down to read more about the latest events, news and research about the Center and its members.
-You can also click on this Center Web Presentation to learn more.
+Scroll down to read about the latest news, research and events concerning the Center and its members.
+You can also view this Power Point Presentation to learn more.

 From the Pittsburgh Post Gazette…